GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby on Rails/text.md

 ### Automatic Deployment Tracking

 `Airbrake` makes it easy to automatically track the deployments of all your Ruby-based projects.
-By alerting `Airbrake.io` of your deploys, all existing errors in the specified `environment` can be marked `Resolved`, providing you and your team with a clean slate, making it easy to determine which errors have been fixed by this new release, or which regressions might have recently popped up as a result.
-Plus, you can `filter errors by deploy` on the `Airbrake.io` dashboard and follow simple click through links in your exception backtrace logs to the relevant revision > file > line using a `GitHub` or `GitLab` integration.
+By alerting `Airbrake` of your deploys, all existing errors in the specified `environment` can be marked `Resolved`, providing you and your team with a clean slate, making it easy to determine which errors have been fixed by this new release, or which regressions might have recently popped up as a result.
+Plus, you can `filter errors by deploy` on the `Airbrake` dashboard and follow simple click through links in your exception backtrace logs to the relevant revision > file > line using a `GitHub` or `GitLab` integration.

 For example, to integrate with `Capistrano` deployments, simply `require` the `Airbrake` Capistrano file in your `Capfile`: